PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 13:23:20
+Last updated: 2024-04-02 13:25:23
-Random Quote: The most important thing is transforming our minds, for a new way of thinking, a new outlook: we should strive to develop a new inner world. - Dalai Lama
+Random Quote: Time is the most valuable thing a man can spend. - Theophrastus